StefanZander/lecture_notes/swcs/html/docs/milestone5.md

   of your presentation will be used as basis for the assessment of this milestone.

-This includes an assessment of the following aspects
+This includes an assessment of the following aspects:

+!!! example
+    **Assessment aspects**:

     - The work is properly motivated
-- The problem space is clear and separated
+    - The problem space is clearly defined and separated from unrelated issues or things
-- RQs are clearly and correctly stated (max.
+    - RQs are clearly and correctly formulated (max.
 2-3)
     - RQs are addressed during the entire presentation
     - Methodology is clearly stated, applied to your research, and both appropriate and sound
     - Contributions are valid and obvious
     - SOTA is considered; work is properly demarcated
     - External ideas / contributions are clearly cited and separated from individual contributions
     - Relation between RQs, Methodology, and results is obvious
     - Impact and relevance of results is presented and discussed
     - Contents of slides is comprehensible
     - Appropriate number of slides (e.g. for 10 mins talk max.
 8-10 slides)
         - In previous years, students occasionally showed up to > 30 slides, which is inappropriate and bad style as a lot of information got lost
     - Contents of slides employ a good usability, i.e.,
         - appropriate extent of information (not too much text),
         - clear visual hierarchy,
         - no copy of full sentences or paragraphs;
         - appropriate length of bulleted lists, etc.
         - appropriate mixture of text and figures or other display means
     - Good and appropriate presentation style
         - no word-by-word reading from slides
         - free speech
         - contact to the audience
         - appropriate use of gestures, voice, language
-- Scientifically sound structure
+    - Scientifically sound and appropriate structure

 ## Tipps